-- complete the online program application form on business.gov.au - provide all the information requested - address all eligibility and assessment criteria - include all necessary attachments you have provided false or misleading information we may not progress your application.
-If you find an error in your application after submitting it, you should call us immediately on 13 28 46.

-You will receive confirmation when you submit your application.
+complete the online application form via business.gov.au

+- provide all the information requested

+- address all eligibility and assessment criteria

+- include all necessary attachments.

 You should retain a copy of your application for your own records.
+You can view and print a copy of your submitted application on the portal for your own records.

 You are responsible for making sure your application is complete and accurate.
-Giving false or misleading information is a serious offence under the Criminal Code 1995 (Cth).
-If we consider that
+Giving false or misleading information is a serious offence under the Criminal Code Act 1995 (Cth).
+If we consider that you have provided false or misleading information we may not progress your application.
+If you find an error in your application after submitting it, you should call us immediately on 13 28 46.